Octowolve/Hooking-Template-With-Mod-Menu/README.md

 This is a simple template for the usage of Cydia Substrate with a Mod Menu written in Java.

-PLEASE MAKE SURE YOU DONT HAVE ANY SPACES IN YOUR PATH TO THIS PROJECT!

-If you wanna use NDK as the build system follow this:

 ### Installation:
 * Folllow this tutorial: https://piin.dev/showthread.php?tid=3